zrepl/zrepl/docs/installation.rst

 All actual work zrepl does is performed by a daemon process.

 Logging is configurable via the config file.
-Please refer to the :ref:`logging documention <conf-logging>`.
+Please refer to the :ref:`logging documention <logging>`.

 ::